tran0507/cst8918-a03-h03-pulumi-weather/README.md

 - Work in pairs using a shared GitHub repo.
 - Divide the tasks and work in parallel.
 - Practice committing, pushing and resolving conflicts (if needed).
+- The submitted repo must include meaningful commits from each team member.
+- Only one team member needs to submit on Brightspace.

 ### Starter Repo

+[!IMPORTANT]
+Do not simply continue from the previous assignment's repo.

 Fork and then clone this repo to have a clean common starting point.
-Note that there are a couple of changes from the original repo, most significantly the Dockerfile.
-Do not simply continue from the previous assignment's repo.
+There are a couple of changes from the original repo, most significantly the Dockerfile.
+It would be worth your time to look at the structure of the Dockerfile.
+It is a good example of how to define a multi-stage build for a node.js app.

 Create a working branch for this lab called `lab-a03`.
 Do all of your work in this branch.

-Do not push code directly to the `main` branch.
+**Do not push code directly to the `main` branch.**

+[!TIP]
-> Remember to run `npm install` in the project folder after you clone it.
+Remember to run `npm install` in the project folder after you clone it.
 This will install all of the Node.js dependencies required to do local testing with the Remix dev server.

 ## Part One (A01) - Add Pulumi to the project